Manuja-Git/CICD_CapstoneProject/README.md

 # Step 2: Connect to the Jenkins server securely by using SSH key pair securely in local machine:
 Open the terminal and connect to the Jenkins instance on an AWS EC2 server securely by using the following command with specified SSH key pair.
-ssh -i <key-pair> ubuntu@<jenkins-instance-public-IP>
 This allows remote access and management of the Jenkins server from our local machine.

 ![image](https://github.com/user-attachments/assets/8579affc-e75b-4012-b9ab-11fc2b56a02f)
 Change the hostname of the machine to "jenkins"
 $ sudo hostnamectl set-hostname Jenkins
 Change the shell to bash to reflect the updated hostname.
 $ /bin/bash
 ![image](https://github.com/user-attachments/assets/da5c2ca7-0559-4865-84e8-e754e1c338fa)

 # Step 3: Installing Jenkins:
 Update the package lists for available upgrades.
 $ sudo apt update
 ![image](https://github.com/user-attachments/assets/ccbcc077-66a0-4f68-88ff-0c75cd4f8ed9)
 Follow the installation instructions from the Jenkins documentation.
 Install Java, a prerequisite for Jenkins.
 $ sudo apt install openjdk-17-jre
 ![image](https://github.com/user-attachments/assets/91275107-1881-4210-a5c3-b010ab082f3f)
 Download the Jenkins repository GPG key and Install Jenkins.
 ![image](https://github.com/user-attachments/assets/457c522e-c904-4937-b6d6-042ca8d050ad)
 Check the status of Jenkins service and retrieve the initial password.
 $ systemctl status jenkins
 ![image](https://github.com/user-attachments/assets/7cf30191-bc50-4169-876d-ecb61114f684)
 Open Jenkins in the browser using the public IP address (e.g., http://54.208.2.242:8080/) and unlock it with the secret password.
 ![image](https://github.com/user-attachments/assets/a9939ec6-b736-4f7b-a142-1bbe44c6b8d9)